Yellow Cake with Chocolate Frosting

 - To make Chocolate Buttercream Frosting:

 - In mixing bowl, cream together butter, cocoa, powdered Sugar, and cream until light and fluffy.
 You may want to add more cream or milk depending on consistency.
-Once cake has cooled and has been removed from pans, frost each layer with frosting.
+Once the cake has cooled and has been removed from pans, frost each layer with frosting.

 - Top with chocolate shavings, chocolate chips, sprinkles, M & M's or whatever your heart desires.